AnderUR/Employee-Scheduling-System/README.md

 #### Other notes

 - The application will not work without at least one semester in the database.
 I added a temporary one for you, which you can edit once you login.
 - Although I added a temporary user for you of admin level privilege, you can go to 'yourDomain'/Libservices/index.php/auth/index to add more users.
-This link is found in the application as well in the add employee section with further information.
+This link is found in the application as well as in the add employee section with further information.
 You will not be able to access this page without a high privilege user logged in.

 ## Built With